 - Classes are pre-defined, but designers can make their own layouts based on them.

 - The Bootstrap grid system has 4 classes – lg, md, sm, xs – based on how many pixels the screen size has.

 To understand the grid system easier, take a look at this image:

 Finally, here are some layout examples you should analyze:

 As you may have noticed, Bootstrap is a strong tool that makes the job of developers easier and more efficient.
 With Bootstrap, you can now painlessly create projects without worrying about integration issues or errors.
 The fact that Bootstrap is also free makes it one of the top choices among developers, regardless of their level of experience.
 Both front end and back end developers can use it effortlessly.

 The framework is flexible and contains all the tools and documentation a developer would need to come up with responsive projects.
 Bootstrap can accommodate any need that a developer may have.
 And, if you ever get stuck, the community is always there to help.

-If you enjoyed reading this article about what is Bootstrap, you should read these as well:
+If you enjoyed reading this article on what is Bootstrap, you should check out this one about markup languages.